ottome95/html-css-box-style-code-along-html-000/README.md

 </nav>
 ```

-Go to each of the pages and add the cl;ass of selected for each link that represents that page so on the contact.html page the contact link should have the class of selected applied instead.
+Go to each of the pages and add the class of selected for each link that represents that page so on the contact.html page the contact link should have the class of selected applied instead.

 Save these files, and then back in the CSS lets add a hover state style